dodo-saba/fit2gpx/README.md

 - [GPX](https://docs.fileformat.com/gis/gpx/) is an XML based format for GPS tracks.

 # When: Use Cases
-1. You need to convert .FIT files to pandas dataframe
+1. You need to convert .FIT files to pandas dataframe (e.g. for data analysis)
 2. You need to convert .FIT files to .GPX
-3. You need to fix files dowloaded from Strava by converting the raw .FIT files to their .GPX counterparts
+3. You need to fix files downloaded from Strava by converting the raw .FIT files to their .GPX counterparts

 # Why
 #### Motivation